Ba Chúc massacre

-The event is considered to be the catalyst for the Vietnamese decision to invade Cambodia later that year, which would result in the ouster of both the Khmer Rouge and its leader Pol Pot.
+The event is considered to be the catalyst for the Vietnamese decision to retaliate against Cambodia later that year, which would result in the overthrow of both the Khmer Rouge and its leader Pol Pot.

 Background

 Communists in Vietnam and Cambodia allied to fight the U.S.-backed government during the Vietnam War, but after taking power the Khmer Rouge leadership began to purge its ranks of Vietnamese-trained personnel and then began to invade Vietnam.
-On May 3, 1975, the Khmer Rouge troops invaded Phu Quoc Island, then on May 10, they occupied Tho Chu Island, killing 528 civilians, and on June 14 they were expelled by the Vietnamese People's Army (PAVN).
+On 3 May 1975, Khmer Rouge troops invaded Phu Quoc Island, then on 10 May, they occupied Tho Chu Island, killing 528 civilians, and on 14 June, they were expelled by the Vietnamese People's Army (PAVN).

-Despite the conflict, the leaders of the reunified Vietnam and Cambodia had several public diplomatic exchanges during 1976 to underscore their supposedly strong ties; however, the Khmer Rouge began cross border attacks.
-A cross border attack occurred in Kien Giang province on March 15–18, 1977 and in An Giang province from March 25 to 28, with more attacks on April 30, May 17 and May 19 killing 222 civilians, in the May 17 attack The Central Khmer Rouge shelled Chau Doc, the capital of An Giang Province.
-On September 25, 1977, during the Mid-Autumn Festival, the Khmer Rouge launched an attack along the Cambodia-Vietnam border, about 10 kilometers deep into the territory of Tay Ninh Province, killing 592 local residents.
+Despite the conflict, the leaders of the reunified Vietnam and of Cambodia held several public diplomatic exchanges during 1976 to underscore their supposedly-strong ties; however, the Khmer Rouge began cross-border attacks.
+Such incidents occurred in Kien Giang province on March 15–18, 1977 and in An Giang province from 25 to 28 March, with more attacks on April 30, May 17, and May 19, killing 222 civilians in the May 17 assault.
+The Central Khmer Rouge shelled Chau Doc, the capital of An Giang Province.
+On 25 September 1977, during the Mid-Autumn Festival, the Khmer Rouge launched an attack along the Cambodia-Vietnam border, about 10 kilometers deep into the territory of Tay Ninh Province, killing 592 local residents.